Khaoz-Topsy/svg/src/slides/2-content/1-basics/defs/css/css.md

 Because SVGs support CSS, you can also define and use CSS animations

-## Transition: But what if you want animations but hate CSS
+## ▶️ But what if you want animations but hate CSS